amillane/DataTrailblazing/_blog/2022-09-22-random-forest.md

 layout: post
 title:  "A Nature Walk Into Machine Learning"
 date:   2022-09-22
-author: Drew Millane
-description: A simple tutorial on how to use random forests in R programming.
+introduction: A simple tutorial on how to use random forests in R programming.
 image: https://www.timeforkids.com/wp-content/uploads/2019/09/final-cover-forest.jpg

+# post specific author data if different from what is set in _config.yml
+author:
+  name: Drew Millane

+comments: true  # disable comments on this post
 ---

 # **The Power of Machine Learning and Random Forests**